 We arrived in Rochester that night and were eager to eat and check in to the hotel.
 I was staying at the new Courtyard by Marriott Downtown Rochester.
 The hotel shuttle, which the hotel offers in order to get around quickly and conveniently, came to pick us up.
 I was not disappointed upon my arrival at the hotel.
 The staff was friendly and informative, and the hotel itself was lovely.
 Still very hungry, it was difficult deciding where we wanted to eat.
 Rochester, especially the downtown area, is filled with great restaurants and dining experiences.
 We decided to stay in the area so we could walk through town on our way.

-Although a difficult choice, we decided on REDD, which was close by and looked amazing.
+We ultimately opted on REDD, which was close by and looked amazing.
 Twinkling lights and both outdoor and indoor dining greeted me.
 It was clear that REDD was a popular spot and I was excited to find out why.
 The menu made me face another difficult decision.
 Unique wood-fired pizza decorated with the likes of prosciutto or Calabrian sausage, appetizer plates adorned with lobster risotto or tuna tartare and entrees like rigatoni Bolognese or caramelized scallops.
-There were plenty more delicious options on the summer menu, so I’m sure you can understand my dilemma, but I made the decision to order the Falafel as my main and ordered the gnocchi and sausage to start.
+I made the decision to order the Falafel as my main and ordered the gnocchi and sausage to start.
 Everything was decadent and perfectly cooked.
 If you’re visiting Rochester, REDD is a dining experience you simply can’t pass up.

 Rochester Museum and Science Center

 The museum is hard to miss as you approach it.
 You’ll notice two large structures: the museum itself and the Strasenburgh Planetarium.
 Both are fun attractions, especially if you enjoy learning about the universe and listening to music.
-The museum is divided into three floors, and each one is just as fascinating as the last.
-After being given a map by the helpful museum employees at the front desk, we wandered into our first exhibition called Expedition Earth, which contained prehistoric fossils and information about the animals who roamed the earth then and now.
+The museum is divided into three floors; we wandered into our first exhibition called Expedition Earth, which contained prehistoric fossils and information about the animals who roamed the earth then and now.
 This exhibition was easily one of my favorites given the specific sections that focused on the animals of New York in their specific regions.

 Another aspect of the museum that I appreciated was its heavy focus on the indigenous people of New York, the Underground Railroad and Black history.
 While in Rochester, you can see a statue of Frederick Douglass nearby The National Susan B. Anthony Museum and House, so it was interesting to get a more in-depth history of Frederick Douglass’s life.